For this issue of Edible Seattle, I had the pleasure of photographing James Beard Award winning chef Tamara Murphy, of Terra Plata.

-I got to go hang with the folks at SeaTac Bees and make pictures for the Nov/Dec 2018 issue of Edible Seattle.
+I had the pleasure of visiting SeaTac Bees and making pictures for the Nov/Dec 2018 issue of Edible Seattle.
 This operation hosts a population of 500,000+ honeybees for the purpose of conservation, all of this on previously unused land provided by Seattle-Tacoma International Airport.

 jcoco chocolate x @lokokitchen x Hidden Rhythm